evolvingstuff/vdw2/content/posts/dark-skin-pregnancies-and-vitamin-d-many-studies.md

 * 2X more likely to be premature

-* 2X more likely for infant to die in first year – <a href="/posts/african-american-medical-risks" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 721">African-American medical risks</a> has chart
+* 2X more likely for infant to die in first year – [African-American medical risks](/posts/african-american-medical-risks) has chart

 * 4X higher maternal mortality rate